Skip to main content

 This is an atomic operation, meaning no entries will be updated if any entry fails to be updated.
 The update method returns a List of the updated objects.

-The same syntax is available for multiple rows.
+The same syntax is available for updating specific columns on multiple rows.

 var companies = await Company.db.find(session);